1978 Whippoorwill tornado: Aftermath

-After the disaster, the owners of the ship closed down their dinner theater a few years after the disaster.
+The owners of the ship closed down their dinner theater a few years after the disaster.
 The Whippoorwill itself was repaired and converted into a houseboat dubbed Georgia May.
 In 2005, while docked in shallow water, a small fire caused the boat to sink.
 It was then towed to a spot near Vassar, Kansas and left to rust.
-The boat was eventually sold in 2016 to two brothers, Matt and Josh Abramovitz, who intend to repair it and put it back into service by offering day cruises.
+The boat was sold in 2016 to two brothers, Matt and Josh Abramovitz, who intended to repair it and put it back into service by offering day cruises.
+The boat was sold again in 2022 to Innovative Technology Services, Inc. and rechristened as the HHS Host of Sparrows.
+It is currently in dry dock at the Lake Perry Reservoir undergoing remodel to have safety features added and become a Pirate themed commercial charter boat to be launched in Spring of 2024.